pylipp/financeager/README.md

       add                 add an entry to the database get                 show information about single entry
-      remove              remove an entry from the database update              update one or more fields of an database entry copy                copy an entry from one pocket to another list                list all entries in the pocket database pockets             list all pocket databases
+      remove              remove an entry from the database update              update one or more fields of an entry copy                copy an entry from one pocket to another, or within one pocket list                list all entries in the pocket database pockets             list all pocket databases